vlaufoo/MatrixMult/README.md

 # Tiled Multiplication

-Traditional matrix multiplication is an iterative operation that repeats a **multiply & accumulate** step, for each element in the result matrix, a number of times that is equal to the columns of the first operand (or rows of the second operand).
+Traditional matrix multiplication is an iterative operation that repeats a **multiply & accumulate** step, for each element in the result matrix, a number of times that is equal to the columns of the first operand (rows of the second operand).
-In the case of `C = A*B`, the C code that describes the multiplication is:
+In the case of $C = A \cdot B$, the C code that describes the multiplication is:

 ```c++
 for(i=0; i<A_rows; i++){ //row of the result matrix C (equal to row of the operand A)